top of page

 Jeannie Vanasco, author of Things We Didn't Talk About When I Was a Girl

-" Magical realism, surrealism, political realism, The Age of Goodbyes narrates silenced memories, a history with no name, of racial violence, social injustice, and civil rights repressions.
-Li Zi Shu—brilliantly translated by YZ Chin—shines the light of justice for minority communities with her fabulist, agonistic, and ever-playful vision."
+"Weaving together magical realism, surrealism, and political realism, The Age of Goodbyes narrates a history with no name, silenced memories of racial violence, social injustice, and civil rights repressions.
+Li Zi Shu—brilliantly translated by YZ Chin—shines the light of justice for minority communities pressed into erasure with her fabulist, agonistic, and ever-playful vision."

 Shirley Geok-lin Lim, author of Among the White Moon Faces